web2all/safebrowsingv4/README.md

     $updater->run();

 the above script will create a local hash prefix database in `'/writeable/dir/storage/'` and will keep it uptodate.
 You would want to run such a script in the background.
+The initial run will need to download all prefixes.
+It is also pretty memory hungry, an initial run, or when all lists are reset could require 600Mb.

 Once above script runs, you can do lookups like this:

+    require_once('vendor/autoload.php');
     $storage = new GoogleSafeBrowsing_Example_FileStorage('/writeable/dir/storage/');
-    $updater=new GoogleSafeBrowsing_Updater('YOUR-GOOGLE-KEY', $storage);
+    $api=new GoogleSafeBrowsing_API('YOUR-GOOGLE-KEY');

     $lookup=new GoogleSafeBrowsing_Lookup($api, $storage);